NIFTy-PPL/NIFTy/docs/source/volume.rst

 This dot product is **not** invariant under changes in resolution, as then the number of discretised field components increases.
 Upper index components like :math:`s^i`, however, are designed **not** to scale with the volume.

-One solution to obtain a resolution independent quantity is to make one of the two factors a extensive while the other stays intensive.
+One solution to obtain a resolution independent quantity is to make one of the two factors extensive while the other stays intensive.
 This is more explicit when intensive quantities are denoted by an upper index and extensive quantities by a lower index,

 .. math::